Skip to content

 Then edit the TLD in your caddyfile to the domain you're serving on.

-Uncomment the caddy section in the docker compose file, then run docker compose up -d again.
+then run docker compose up -d again.

 Running a reverse proxy on the host